iamr0b0tx/youtube-api-search/README.md

 - Git (Download [here]())
 - virtualenv (Set up instructions [here]())

+### Prerequisites
+You can check [here](https://developers.google.com/youtube/v3/guides/auth/server-side-web-apps) for more info on this section

+#### Enable APIs for your project
+Any application that calls Google APIs needs to enable those APIs in the API Console.

+To enable an API for your project:

+1. Open the API Library in the Google API Console.
+2. If prompted, select a project, or create a new one.
+3. Use the Library page to find and enable the YouTube Data API.
+Find any other APIs that your application will use and enable those, too.

+#### Create authorization credentials
+Any application that uses OAuth 2.0 to access Google APIs must have authorization credentials that identify the application to Google's OAuth 2.0 server.
+The following steps explain how to create credentials for your project.
+Your applications can then use the credentials to access APIs that you have enabled for that project.

+1. Go to the Credentials page.
+2. Click Create credentials > OAuth client ID.
+3. Select the Web application application type.
+4. Fill in the form and click Create.
+Applications that use languages and frameworks like PHP, Java, Python, Ruby, and .NET must specify authorized redirect URIs.
+The redirect URIs are the endpoints to which the OAuth 2.0 server can send responses.
+For testing, you can specify URIs that refer to the local machine, such as http://localhost:8080.
+With that in mind, please note that all of the examples in this document use http://localhost:8080 as the redirect URI.

+We recommend that you design your app's auth endpoints so that your application does not expose authorization codes to other resources on the page.

+After creating your credentials, download the client_secret.json file from the API Console.
+Securely store the file in a location that only your application can access.

 ### Set up steps
 1. Open your CLI (Terminal for linux users and Command prompt for windows users)
 2. Navigate to your home/Desktop directory for linux/windows users